doctrine/DoctrineMongoDBBundle/Resources/doc/index.rst

     {
         "require": {
+            "doctrine/mongodb-odm": "1.0.*@dev",
-            "doctrine/mongodb-odm-bundle": "3.0.*"
+            "doctrine/mongodb-odm-bundle": "3.0.*@dev"
         },
-        "minimum-stability": "dev"
     }

-The ``minimum-stability`` definition is necessary until a non-beta version of the bundle is available.
-Depending on your project needs, other values than ``dev`` may be used, which are discussed in Composer's `schema documentation`_.
+The ``@dev`` definition is necessary until non-beta versions of the bundle and ODM are available.
+Depending on your project needs, other version strings may be used, which are discussed in Composer's `schema documentation`_.

 You can now can install the new dependencies by running Composer's ``update`` command from the directory where your ``composer.json`` file is located: